cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_primer.md

 !media media/diffusion_two_vars.png
 	style=width:60%;margin:auto;padding-top:2.5%;
 	id=diffusion_two_vars
-	caption=Coupled case fracture Temperature: comparison of the analytical solution with the MOOSE results as computed using no MultiApp
+	caption=Coupled case fracture temperature: comparison of the analytical solution with the MOOSE results as computed using no MultiApp

 ## A MultiApp approach